Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 An unrelated condition

 Sometimes, hair loss in pregnancy can be completely unrelated to the pregnancy itself.
-Autoimmune conditions such as polycystic ovary syndrome – which over 20% of women suffer from – can cause hair loss.
+Autoimmune conditions such as polycystic ovary syndrome (which over 20% of women suffer from) can cause hair loss.
 It’s estimated over 4 million people in the UK are living with at least one autoimmune disease, causing white blood cells to attack your follicles and prevent them from producing hair.

 You may not know you’re suffering from an autoimmune disease until your hair starts falling out.
-Autoimmune diseases stem from white blood cells believing the body’s own, healthy cells are invading the body.
+Autoimmune diseases stem from white blood cells believing the body’s healthy cells are invading the body.
 It’s an overactive immune response, causing conditions like alopecia areata, characterised by bald patches not just on the head, but also on the eyelashes, eyebrows, and body.

 Viral and bacterial infections can be a trigger for alopecia areata, along with inherited genetic predispositions.

-Minimise stress and anxiety
+Minimise stress and anxiety to prevent hair loss

 If you have a supportive partner, ask them to pick up the slack.
 If that’s not an option, ensure you’re being supported by loving family and friends.
 Don’t be afraid to ask for help.
-Pregnancy can be an amazing and exhilarating time, but for some expectant mothers it can feel isolating.
+Pregnancy can be an amazing and exhilarating time, but for some expectant mothers, it can feel isolating.

-Eat a balanced diet
+Eat a balanced diet for healthy hair

 Choose foods high in protein like Greek yoghurt, lean meats, and eggs.
 Poultry is a great source of dietary iron – just be careful what you have with it, as iron from meat isn’t well absorbed by the body.
 Try to steer clear of added sugar, as it can impact hair growth due to increased stress levels.
 It’s all about balance, especially when you’re nourishing new life.